-The Consumer Business posted a comparative period increase in sales of 18.7% to Php 9.7 b illion, with strong consumer demand that is nevertheless still lower than pre-pandemic levels.
+The Consumer Business posted a comparative period increase in sales of 18.7% or Php 9.7 billion, with strong consumer demand.
 The increase in sales was caused by higher volume driven by eased quarantine restrictions and improved consumer confidence.
 This was reinforced by an aggressive marketing campaign, new product introductions, and our strategic investments in digital channels and fulfillment capabilities, with earnings from digital channels increasing by more than 240%.
-The improved performance was tempered by the spread of the Delta Variant, which caused lockdowns during Q2 and Q3, as well as Typhoon Odette which negatively impacted demand in the VizMin region during Q4.
-Further challenges were experienced due to supply chain disruptions, high commodity prices, and high inflation..
+The improved performance was tempered by the spread of the Delta Variant, which caused lockdowns in Q2 and Q3, as well as Typhoon Odette which negatively impacted demand in the VisMin region in Q4.
+Further challenges were experienced due to supply chain disruptions, high commodity prices, and high inflation.

 The Commercial Business consisting of commercial AC, elevators and escalators posted a comparative year decrease in sales of 2.2% to P2.5 billion.
 The eased quarantine restrictions and increased consumer confidence helped stimulate the commercial markets with improvements in building projects, building starts, and civil starts.
-The performance was supported by improvements in pipelines, backlogs, and orders.
-Despite of this, the lingering impact of the pandemic still caused weak order rates and project delays, which impacted the financial results.
+The performance was supported by improvements in pipelines and backlogs, .
+However, the lingering impact of the pandemic caused weak order rates due project delays and execution issues.

-CIC registered consolidated gross profit was P4.1 billion for the year ended December 31, 2020, a 3.5% increase from 2020.
-The increase was attributable by the higher volume of sales in first half of 2021, lower restrictions as compared to the previous year, and higher production which allowed improved absorption of fixed costs.
+CIC registered consolidated gross profit of P4.1 billion for the year ended December 31, 2021, a 3.5% increase from 2020.
+The increase was attributable to the higher volume of sales in the first half of 2021, lower restrictions as compared to the previous year, and higher production which allowed improved absorption of fixed costs.